-Exam Resources Clinic Resources -Aquifer Cases -UWorld Question Bank -Anki Decks (based on UWorld) -Aquifer Case Summaries -Online Med Ed -Developmental milestones and vaccination schedules for well-child examinations (Sign up for AAP student membership to access small booklets with all the developmental milestones by age as well as access to the RedBook and Peds in Review)For learning the anticipatory guidance, use Bright Futures, UpToDate Patient Education materials, and Kids Health! -UpToDate -Case Files/Blueprints
+Exam Resources Clinic Resources -Aquifer Cases -UWorld Question Bank -Anki Decks (based on UWorld) -Aquifer Case Summaries -Online Med Ed -Sign up for AAP student membership to access milestones, the RedBook and Peds in Review -CDC vaccination schedule -For learning anticipatory guidance, use Bright Futures, UpToDate Patient Education materials, and Kids Health! -UpToDate -Case Files/Blueprints

 - Watch videos on how to do certain pediatric exams and how to swaddle a newborn. - Review the developmental milestones before each well-child visit.
 It may be beneficial to memorize the major milestones.
 It's okay to look up the vaccine schedule however.
 You can also learn the developmental milestones using an interactive portion of some Aquifer cases. - Practice and perfect your pediatric physical exam techniques.
 Ears and abdomens are often the touchiest part of the exam, but kids think it's funny when you "find things in their ears" or guess what they've eaten for lunch.
 Save the most invasive part of the exams (ear, stethoscope) for last, but again, be flexible.
 Ask the parent to help you as well during the exam.
 Much of the pediatric exam is based on observation.
-You can learn a lot about a patient just by looking. - Foster a relationship not only with the patient but also with the family.
+You can learn a lot about a patient just by looking. - Review the newborn exam and things to cover in a well child check prior to the first few visits.
+Make step by step notes in terms of how you will approach the exams.
+It may feel awkward at first but just takes practice. - Foster a relationship not only with the patient but also with the family.
 Pediatrics is not heavy in procedures, but excellent communication skills are the tools used by pediatricians. - Master the common pediatric complaints, just like medicine, take ownership of your patients, build rapport with families and keep them informed. - Learn and use different techniques for interviewing and examining kids of different ages.
 Practice appropriate interactions with different age groups. - Stay on top of clerkship assignments.
 Try to get them done early on as there is a lot of busy work during this rotation. - Learn how to present using family-centered rounds.
 To have a good shot at Honors, know the medicine and have a good plan, but try to integrate the patient's social and family preferences into the plan. - Be enthusiastic and open to any opportunity, know anticipatory guidance like the back of your hand.
 Before seeing a patient, it was helpful for me to review the age-appropriate questions I wanted to ask the parents.